Why your sunscreen might not be protecting you

 The days are getting longer, and with them our desire to enjoy the sun.
 But protecting your skin should never come at the expense of your health or the planet.
-Some sunscreens still contain controversial substances suspected of being carcinogenic or harmful to the oceans.
-Here's a clear guide to choosing the right sunscreen.
+Some sunscreens still contain controversial substances, suspected of being carcinogenic or harmful to the oceans.
+Here is a clear guide to choosing the right sunscreen.

-1. Why is it essential to protect yourself, and against what?
+1. Why is protection essential, and against what?

-Unprotected sun exposure significantly increases the risk of premature aging, pigment spots and, above all, skin cancers, including melanoma.
+Unprotected sun exposure significantly increases the risk of premature aging, hyperpigmentation, and especially skin cancers, including melanoma.

 Ultraviolet (UV) rays are divided into three types: